 Go to the Green Channel if you have nothing to declare.

 If your journey started in a non-EU country and you arrived directly in the UK or arrived via an airport in another EU country where you did not pass through customs controls with ALL of your baggage, only go through the Green "nothing to declare" Channel if you are sure that you have no more than the Customs Allowances and no prohibited or restricted goods.

 Go to the Red Channel if you have something to declare.
 You must declare any goods in excess of the allowances shown above.

-Customs carry out selective checks to look for the following prohibited (that is banned) or restricted goods:
+Customs carry out selective checks to look for the following banned or restricted goods:

 Any traveller arriving in the UK may still be asked some questions to help protect the UK against illegal import of these items.
 HM Customs and Excise needs your help to prevent smuggling.

 If you're flying via an EU airport to a country outside the EU (e.g. Manchester to Johannesburg via Amsterdam), and you are in possession of a boarding card for your final destination, you can still buy goods at both duty and tax free prices at Manchester Airport.